deepfence/ThreatMapper/README.md

 Docker binaries | *Version 18.03 or later* Connectivity | Access to Deepfence Management Console IP address, port 8000

-# ThreatMapper QuickStart

-These quickstart instructions use pre-built Deepfence ThreatMapper containers from [DockerHub](https://hub.docker.com/u/deepfenceio).

-## Install the Deepfence Management Console

-The following instuctions explain how to get started with a docker-based install on a single host system.
-Please verify the prerequisites before proceeding.

-1. Download the file [docker-compose.yml](deployment-scripts/docker-compose.yml) to the system that will host the Console
-2. Execute the following command to install and start the Console
-    ```shell script
-    docker-compose -f docker-compose.yml up -d
-    ```
-3. Open the Console in a browser (https://x.x.x.x) and register a new account.
-Once one user has been registered, additional users are added by invitation from an admin user.
-4. Obtain the Deepfence API key from the console.
-Go to `Settings` -> `User Management` and make note of the API key; you will need it when deploying the Deepfence sensors.

-Once the Console has started, it will begin to acquire the Threat Intel feed data; this can take several minutes, or up to an hour.
-You can check the status on the Console, at `Settings` -> `Diagnosis`; look for the **System Status** report.

-For more information, read the ['Advanced Installation Notes'](https://github.com/deepfence/ThreatMapper/wiki/Management-Console-Additional-Installation-notes)

-## Install Deepfence Sensors on the Production Hosts

-Do verify the prerequisites before proceeding.
 Additionally, before you begin:

-* Ensure you have the Deepfence API key and Deepfence Console IP address available.
+* Ensure you have the Deepfence API key and Deepfence Console's IP address available.
 If needed, you can obtain the API key from `Settings` -> `User Management` in the Console
-* Ensure that the host systems for the sensors can connect to port 8000 on the Console IP address.
+* Ensure that the host systems for the sensors can connect to port 8000 on the Console's IP address.

-### Installing Deepfence Sensor on a Docker Host
+### Installing the Deepfence Sensor on a Docker Host

 Run the following command to start the Deepfence Sensor on the Docker host: